IskanderIV/iskander4j-backend/README.md

 ```
 5. Install Postgresql.
 ```
-1) Install the repository RPM:
+# Install the repository RPM:
 $ sudo yum install https://download.postgresql.org/pub/repos/yum/9.6/redhat/rhel-6-x86_64/pgdg-ami201503-96-9.6-2.noarch.rpm
-2) Install the client packages:
+# Install the client packages:
 $ sudo yum install postgresql96
 $ sudo yum install postgresql96-server
-3) init database
+# init database
-а) $ sudo service postgresql96 initdb
+$ sudo service postgresql96 initdb
-directory /var/lib/pgsql96 will be created
+# after that directory /var/lib/pgsql96 will be created
-b) $ sudo chkconfig postgresql96 on - If you want PostgreSQL to start automatically when the OS starts, do tis
+# If you want PostgreSQL to start automatically when the OS starts, do this
+$ sudo chkconfig postgresql96 on

-4) $ sudo vim /var/lib/pgsql96/data/pg_hba.conf - change config file of database
+# change config file of database
+$ sudo vim /var/lib/pgsql96/data/pg_hba.conf

-Update the bottom of the file, which will read something like this, by default:
+# Update the bottom of the file, which will read something like this, by default:

 # TYPE  DATABASE        USER            ADDRESS                 METHOD